GhostAssa/SPREAD-NEWS/README.md

 ## Bootstrap 5 Responsive Grid System

-SPREAD-NEWS is built with the Bootstrap 5 framework, utilizing its responsive grid system for dynamic layout adjustments:
+SPREAD is built with the Bootstrap 5 framework, utilizing its responsive grid system for dynamic layout adjustments:
 - Mobile-first approach ensures optimal viewing on all device sizes.
 - Custom utility classes enhance design flexibility.